francescogerardomarra/its/modulo26/3_filters.md

     - **Filter Definition**: The filter is defined by implementing `jakarta.servlet.Filter` or extending `OncePerRequestFilter`, as a custom filter for Spring Security.
     - **Registration Flow**: The filter may or may not be a Spring Bean.
 If it is a Spring Bean, it can be injected directly into the Spring Security configuration.
 If it's not a Spring Bean, it can still be registered programmatically using `http.addFilterBefore()` or `http.addFilterAfter()` within the `HttpSecurity` configuration to integrate it into the security filter chain; in Spring Security, the **security filter chain** is a sequence of filters that intercept HTTP requests and apply security-related logic, such as authentication and authorization.
 Each filter in the chain performs a specific task, such as checking credentials or verifying permissions.
 The filters are applied in a specific order to process incoming requests and outgoing responses.
     - **Bean Creation**: The filter is **not automatically registered as a Spring Bean** unless explicitly defined as one (via `@Bean` or `@Component`).
 It is manually registered during Spring Security configuration.
-    - **Summary**: This method integrates the filter into the Spring Security filter chain, but the filter doesn't have to be a Spring Bean unless needed for dependency injection.
+    - **Summary**: This method integrates the filter into the Spring Security filter chain.

+Here it follows an example where the filter is a bean at the definition level:

 ````java
 import org.springframework.context.annotation.Bean;